 The most important tasks of the Library include:

-- developing and modernising its services
+- developing and modernizing its services

 - improving professional qualifications of librarians in order to provide the best quality library service

-- advertising the Library in the region
+- promotion of the Library in the community

 The most important dates